unspace/un-uploader-demo/README.md

 solution like Sam Saffron's [message_bus](https://github.com/SamSaffron/message_bus).
 You have many options and you aren't locked into Pusher, but Pusher is really great.

+## Future

+* We'd love to turn the Ember part of this example into a library.
+* We'd love to turn the Ruby part of this example into a library.
+* But first we want to see what happens and get some feedback :heart: